 It commemorates the Battle of Hafrsfjord in 872.
 It was at this place that Harald Fairhair (Norwegian: Harald Hårfagre) fought a battle that united Norway into one kingdom in 872 AD.

 King Harald Fairhair - First King Of Norway

 Harald Fairhair reigned from c.
 872 to 930 and is today recognized as the first King of Norway.

 Harald Fairhair, in an illustration from the 14th century Flateyjarbók.
 Image credit: Tokle - Public Domain

-Other sources claim that the eastern portion of Norway was under the Danish king.
+Other sources claim that the eastern part of Norway was under the Danish king.
 The Battle of Hafrsfjord marks the final crushing of opposition from Norway's southwestern portion.

-The naval battle in Hafrsfjord in about 872 AD is one of the largest in the history of Norway (Photo: Sola Historielag)
+The The naval battle in Hafrsfjord in about 872 AD is one of the largest in the history of Norway (Photo: Sola Historielag)

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer